dailybruin/the-stack/_posts/2021-11-19-carbon-neutrality.md

 ---
-title: "Keen to go Green: Evaluating UCLA’s Carbon Neutrality Initiative"
+title: "Keen to go green: evaluating UCLA’s Carbon Neutrality Initiative"
 teaser: Despite UCLA’s claims of being a leader in sustainability and climate action, the university is projected to fall short of its 2025 goal of carbon neutrality.

 authors: